 Located on the main street of the capital; Rudaki Avenue, this park is one of the 15 parks in the city.
 Named after the famous Persian poet Rudaki who was also known as the Adam of Poets.
 The park was built in the mid-1930s and houses a couple of historical monuments.
-A statue dedicated to Rudaki is erected in the area of the park as well as the second tallest free-standing flagpole in the world at a height of 165 meters.
-The park offers spacious areas for strolling and activities, decorated with beautifully colored flowers that are in full bloom almost all year.
+A statue dedicated to Rudaki has been erected in the area of the park as well as the second tallest free-standing flagpole in the world at a height of 165 meters.
+The park offers spacious areas for strolling and activities, decorated with beautifully coloured flowers that are in full bloom almost all year.

 2. National Museum of Tajikistan – Dushanbe:

 The National Museum of Tajikistan was established in 1934 with a building of beautiful and subtle architectural design.
-The museum comprises of four exhibition departments; Department of Natural History, Department of Ancient and Medieval History, Department of Modern and Contemporary History and the Department of Fine and Applied Arts.
-On display inside the museum are artifacts dating back as far as the 2nd and 3rd centuries BCE such as a Hellenistic statuette from Takht-I Sangin.
+The museum comprises of four exhibition departments; the Department of Natural History, Department of Ancient and Medieval History, Department of Modern and Contemporary History and the Department of Fine and Applied Arts.
+On display inside the museum are artefacts dating back as far as the 2nd and 3rd centuries BCE such as a Hellenistic statuette from Takht-I Sangin.

 3. Victory Park – Dushanbe:

-Opened in 1985, the Victory Park was built in honor of the 40th anniversary of the Great Patriotic War.
+Opened in 1985, Victory Park was built in honour of the 40th anniversary of the Great Patriotic War.
 On Victory Day every year, parades take place in the park in celebration of the end of the Second World War.
 The memorial in the park has an eternal flame and the names of the Tajik soldiers who were awarded the Hero of the Soviet Union medal.
 During Navruz or Nowruz, the park was decorated with 80,000 flowers of different types.

 4. Gurminj Museum of Musical Instruments – Dushanbe:

 The museum was founded by the Tajik actor and musician; Gurminj Zavkibekov in 1990.
-There are about a 100 instruments on display in the museum, most of them were gathered during Zavkibekov’s trips to his home town in Kuhistoni-Badakhshon.
+There are about 100 instruments on display in the museum, most of them were gathered during Zavkibekov’s trips to his home town in Kuhistoni-Badakhshon.
 String instruments on display include the tar, rubab, Pamiri rubab and setor.
 Drums are also exhibited such as tabl, daf and doyra.

 Also known as Turkmenia, it is one of the least populated nations in Asia with a population of about 6 million people.
 In the early ages, Turkmenistan was home to Merv, which was an important crossroad for trade and people.
 The country became independent with the dissolution of the Soviet Union in 1991.
 Turkmenia’s capital and largest city is Ashgabat.